 - Edging towards the goal of parity with the .NET Agent for Windows, in this release, the .NET Agent for Linux provides improvements to business transaction detection, configuration, and naming.
 In the Controller UI you can limit the transactions monitored by choosing to include or exclude ASP.NET and POCO business transactions matching criteria you specify.
 See .NET Agent Business Transaction Configuration

 The ability to customize Business Transaction detection that is now supported by .NET Agent for Linux version 4.5.9 requires Controller versions 4.5.2 and higher.
-The .NET Agent version 4.5.9 works with Controller version 4.4.1 and higher, but the customizable transaction detection and configuration capabilities require 4.5.2 and later versions of the Controller.
-See Agent and Controller Compatibility
+The .NET Agent for Linux version 4.5.9 works with Controller version 4.4.1 and higher, but the customizable transaction detection and configuration capabilities require 4.5.2 and later versions of the Controller.
+See Agent and Controller Compatibility.

 |DOTNET-3675||Windows service application is crashing with AppDynamics NLog call stack.|

 - You can analyze data collected from the .NET Agent for Linux, and create business monitoring dashboards to better understand your .NET Core applications with Transaction Analytics.